WorldHealthOrganization/app/docs/BUILD.md

 Release builds of your app will now be signed automatically.

-### Reviewing the app manifest

-Review the default [App Manifest](https://developer.android.com/guide/topics/manifest/manifest-intro) file, `AndroidManifest.xml`, located in `client/flutter/android/app/src/main` and verify that the values are correct, especially the following:

-`application`

-Edit the `android:label` in the application tag to reflect the final name of the app.

-### Reviewing the build configuration

-Review the default [Gradle build file](https://developer.android.com/studio/build/#module-level) file, `build.gradle`, located in `client/flutter/android/app` and verify the values are correct, especially the following values in the `defaultConfig` block:

-`applicationId`

-Specify the final, unique (Application Id)appid

-`versionCode` & `versionName`

-Specify the internal app version number, and the version number display string.
-You can do this by setting the version property in the pubspec.yaml file.
-Consult the version information guidance in the [versions documentation](https://developer.android.com/studio/publish/versioning).

 ### Building the app for release

 These instructions use the App Bundle release format instead of the APK format.